All locations of the Meridian Library District will be closed on Monday, February 17 in honor of Presidents' Day.

-Meridian Library District welcomes and encourages monetary gifts, bequests, endowments, and gifts of property or materials from individuals, families, local business, foundations and corporations.
+Meridian Library District welcomes and encourages monetary gifts, bequests, endowments, and gifts of property or materials from individuals, families, local businesses, foundations and corporations.

 The following principles will guide the Meridian Library District in the solicitation and acceptance of gifts that support, enhance or develop library programs and services: